Ben prentiss, founder

 Brian Elser is from the New York Metro area and grew up playing hockey.
 Brian attended Shattuck St. Mary's High School in Faribault, MN, where he won back to back National Championships.
 After Shattuck, Brian played hockey for Manhattanville College where he studied psychology.
 He continued his hockey career playing for minor league affiliates of the Boston Bruins, Arizona Coyotes and Ottawa Senators.

 After retiring from playing hockey, he sought to continue his involvement with hockey, albeit in a different capacity.
-Brian recently joined the team at PHP.
+Brian joined the PHP team in 2015.

 Kyle holds two degrees from Winona State University in Minnesota and has worked at BCS schools Clemson and Wisconsin.
 At Clemson, Kyle assisted with all Olympic sports before moving on to Wisconsin, where he was a strength & conditioning intern with men’s and women’s basketball, men’s and women’s hockey, golf and spirit squads.